Mental health professional: Educational requirements for psychiatric and mental health nurses

 Psychiatric and mental health nurses receive specialist education to work in this area.
-In some countries, it is required that a full course of general nurse training be completed prior to specializing as a psychiatric nurse.
+In some countries, it is required that a full course of general nurse training be completed before specializing as a psychiatric nurse.
 In other countries, such as the U.K., an individual completes a specific nurse training course that determines their area of work.
 As with other areas of nursing, it is becoming usual for psychiatric nurses to be educated to degree level and beyond.
 Psychiatric aides, now being trained by educational psychology in 2014, are part of the entry-level workforce which is projected to be needed in communities in the US in the next decades.

-In order to become a nurse practitioner in the U.S., at least six years of college education must be obtained.
-After earning the bachelor's degree (usually in nursing, although there are master's entry level nursing graduate programs intended for individuals with a bachelor's degree outside of nursing) the test for a license as a registered nurse (the NCLEX-RN) must be passed.
+To become a nurse practitioner in the U.S., at least six years of college education must be obtained.
+After earning the bachelor's degree (usually in nursing, although there are master's entry-level nursing graduate programs intended for individuals with a bachelor's degree outside of nursing) the test for a license as a registered nurse (the NCLEX-RN) must be passed.
 Next, the candidate must complete a state-approved master's degree advanced nursing education program which includes at least 600 clinical hours.
 Several schools are now also offering further education and awarding a DNP (Doctor of Nursing Practice).

-Individuals who choose a master's entry level pathway will spend an extra year at the start of the program taking classes necessary to pass the NCLEX-RN.
-Some schools will issue a BSN, others will issue a certificate.
+Individuals who choose a master's entry-level pathway will spend an extra year at the start of the program taking classes necessary to pass the NCLEX-RN.
+Some schools will issue a BSN; others will issue a certificate.
 The student then continues with the normal MSN program.